 - Nursery.
 Crib, mattress, bedding, blankets, mobile, baby monitor.

 - Nutrition.
-Bottles and nipples, sippy cups, baby crockery and utensils, bibs, high chair, formula or breastfeeding aids as needed.
+Bottles, sippy cups, dishes, utensils, bibs, high chair, formula or breastfeeding aids as needed.

 - Hygiene.
-Baby towel or bathrobe, baby nail clippers, infant bathtub and changing table if needed.
+Baby towel or bathrobe, baby nail clippers, infant bathtub and changing table.

 - Other.
 Childproofing supplies, safety gates, pacifiers.

 These basic costs can be as low as several hundred dollars up to as much as several thousand dollars.
-Because these items are mostly one-off expenses and can be passed down to your younger children, these costs are generally fairly manageable and can be planned for with a straightforward checklist.
+Because these items are mostly one-off expenses and can be passed down to your younger children, these costs are generally fairly manageable and can be planned for.

 By expecting and planning for hidden costs, it can turn from an unwelcome surprise into a manageable expense.
 Here are some costs to look out for: